mykelalvis/FT/Traveller/WORKING/Book 1.md

 Alexander Lascelles Jamison, or Timothy Fairweather; more extremely, Seeker or Starkiller).
 As with everything in the game, the actual choice depends only on imagination.
-Titles: Any character with a social standing of B (1 1 ) or greater may assume his or her family's hereditary title.
-Noble titles are commonly used, even if the indi- vidual in not engaged in local government.
+Titles: Any character with a social standing ofB (1 1 ) or greater may assume his or her family's hereditary title.
+Noble titles are commonly used, even if the indi-vidual in not engaged in local government.
 At the discretion of the referee, a noble may have some ancestral lands or fiefs, and may actually have some ruling power.
 A knight (social standing B) is entitled to the use of Sir (or Dame) before his (or her) name.
-Social standing C entitles the individual to the title Baron or Baroness.
+Social standing C entitles the individual to the title Baron or
+Baroness.
 In lieu of this title, the individual may instead use the prefix von or haut or hault (denoting baronial nobility) with his or her name.
 Rank: Characters receiving commissions or promotions (as explained below)